KenWuqianghao/Music-Generator/README.md

-# Music-RNN-Generator
+# Music-Generator
-A RNN used for generating music - TO BE COMPLETE
+A program used for generating music (probably using Jukebox) - TO BE COMPLETE